All Episodes

 Well, for what it's worth, I think that at least in a very small group of people, that's certainly what they would evaluate me as being.

-It does mean a lot.
+It doesn't mean a lot.

-Um you're just gonna run hope Joe Biden never tells you.
+Joe Biden never tells you.

 Right, right.

-Um look at CPAC, look at all the college kids who were in attendance at CPAC.
+Look at all the college kids who were in attendance at CPAC.

-One of the things that I uh at the at the Newport News Tea Party last April, um I had a wonderful opportunity by being plucked out of the crowd uh essentially at random, the fellow that was standing up there speaking said, Hey, do you have anything to say?
+One of the things that I, at the Newport News Tea Party last April, I had a wonderful opportunity being plucked out of the crowd essentially at random.

 And I think it's important for other young people to know because oftentimes we're made very much, I think, to feel like we are in some kind of minority or that we're wrong or in some way fighting our generation or fighting the ideology that should be prevalent in our age range by saying we don't agree.